iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ---
 title: IPv6
 group: getting-started
 description: This page describes the public IPv6 support available on the IoT-LAB testbed.
-You will find out how to build a public IPV6 network with embedded boards.
+You will find out how to build a public IPv6 network with embedded boards.
 ---

-## Overview
+## Introduction

 [IPv6](https://en.wikipedia.org/wiki/IPv6) is the most recent version of the [IP](https://en.wikipedia.org/wiki/Internet_Protocol) protocol developed by the